 The point is that training, when done well, is a fantastic investment for any company.
-If you becaome a great trainer, you can make a fantastic living doing it.
+If you become a great trainer, you can make a fantastic living doing it.

 Become a Trainer within Your Current Industry

-Last week, I mentioned that one of my first instructors was a CPA who made extra income teaching for the CPA’s association.
-I also mentioned that these organization, because the require continuing education, are much easier to teach within.
-What if you are in an industry that doesn’t require continuing education, though?
+Last week, I mentioned that one of my first instructors was a CPA who made extra income teaching for the CPA's association.
+I also mentioned that these organizations, because they require continuing education, are much easier to teach within.
+What if you are in an industry that doesn't require continuing education, though?

 The truth is, that it doesn't matter a whole lot.
 It just takes a little more research.